Signatures, Lipschitz-free spaces, and paths of persistence diagrams: Paths of Persistence Diagrams and the Path Signature

 \section{Paths of Persistence Diagrams and the Path Signature}

-Equipped with an isometric embedding of the space of finite persistence diagrams $\cD_\fin^+(X)$ into a Banach space $\cF(X)$, we turn to the primary objects of interest in this paper: paths of persistence diagrams.
-Such paths naturally arise in topological data analysis by applying persistent homology to dynamic data sets.
-One notion of a time-varying persistence diagram is the \emph{persistence vineyard}, introduced in~\cite{cohen-steiner_vines_2006}.
-While persistence vineyards capture information about how individual persistent homology classes evolve over time, our methods treat persistence diagrams independently at each time step.
-Thus, we distinguish these two notions by referring to our objects of interest as \emph{paths of persistence diagrams} or \emph{time-varying persistence diagrams}, which have strictly less information that persistence vineyards.
+Now we turn to the primary objects of interest in this paper: paths of persistence diagrams\footnote{A related object is the \emph{persistence vineyard}, ~\cite{cohen-steiner_vines_2006}.
+Vineyards summarize how individual persistent homology classes evolve over time, while our methods treat persistence diagrams independently at each time step, and thus contain strictly less information.}.
+As such, we will fix our metric pair to be $(\Omega, d, \Delta)$ as defined in~\Cref{eq:pers_omega_delta}, and let $(\wOmega, \wid, *)$ be the corresponding quotient space.
+Such paths naturally arise in topological data analysis by applying persistent homology to dynamic data sets at each time point, and are thus straightforward to compute.

-In practice, paths of persistence diagrams are straightforward to compute: given a path of data (for instance, a path of metric spaces), we compute persistent homology at every time step to obtain a path of persistence diagrams.
 In this section, we introduce the Banach space of bounded variation paths of persistence diagrams, which provides sufficient structure to study statistics such as the expectation of probability measures on this space.
 Next, we introduce the \emph{path signature}, a reparametrization invariant characterization of paths valued in a Banach space, and show that it is universal and characteristic.
-While these signatures are difficult to compute in practice, it provides a theoretical framework which can be extended to highly irregular paths to study the dynamic topological structure of stochastic systems.
+Due to the lack of explicit representations of Lipschitz-free spaces, such signatures are infeasible to compute in practice.
+However, this still provides a theoretical framework which can potentially be extended to study the dynamic topological structure of highly irregular stochastic systems.